Colleges That Don't Require a High School Diploma or GED

 Visit UCC

-Union County College is a community college based out of Cranford, New Jersey.
-This community college may accept students who do not have a high school diploma or GED.
-However, students who pass an Ability to Benefit test may not be eligible for financial aid at this school.
-Students without a GED or high school diploma must be 18 years old to enroll in classes at this community college.
+Union County College, located in Cranford, New Jersey, offers opportunities for students without a high school diploma or GED to enroll.
+It’s important to note that individuals who pass an Ability to Benefit test may not qualify for financial aid at this institution.
+Prospective students lacking a GED or high school diploma must be at least 18 years old to enroll in classes at Union County College

 Tuition & Fees